voorhoede/npm-style-guide/README.md

 ### Why?

 Specifying engine versions for your module, warns the user if he is not using a supported version.
-This is specially important for ensuring npm@3 flat tree dependency on Windows, or ES2015 features that your tasks require on node.
+This is specially important for ensuring npm@3 flat tree dependency on Windows, or ES2015 features that your scripts require on node.

 ### How?